 Hearing loss is measured in degrees that attempt to correlate the expected degree of hearing difficulty that may be encountered.
 Typically, hearing loss cases are divided into five categories, ranging from normal to profound, based on the patient’s ability to perceive sound at different decibels (dB).
 The decibel levels listed below represent the softest sound that a patient with the indicated level of hearing loss is able to perceive.

-To determine your level of hearing loss, Dr. Debra Venkatesh or Dr. Green will administer various hearing tests.
-Dr. Venkatesh will perform an audiometric test, in which you will wear earphones that play tones at different frequencies and volumes into one ear and then the other.
-You will signal to Dr. Venkatesh when you hear a tone by raising your hand.
-This procedure will help her to identify the softest level of sound that you are able to perceive and to ascertain how well you can understand various sounds, thus allowing her to determine your degree of hearing loss.
+To determine your level of hearing loss, Dr. Debra Venkatesh or Dr. Scott Mcgrath will administer various hearing tests.
+They will perform an audiometric test, in which you will wear earphones that play tones at different frequencies (pitches) and volumes into one ear and then the other.
+You will signal when you hear a tone by raising your hand.
+This procedure will help her to identify the softest level of sound that you are able to perceive and to ascertain how well you can understand various sounds, thus allowing them to determine your degree of hearing loss.

-Dr. Venkatesh will also conduct a physical examination of the ears in order to asses the overall condition of your ear canal and eardrum.
-This will allow her, in part, to determine whether your hearing loss is conductive or sensorineural in nature.
+They will also conduct a physical examination of the ears in order to asses the overall condition of your ear canal and eardrum.
+This will allow them, in part, to determine whether your hearing loss is conductive or sensorineural in nature.

 Treatment for hearing loss will depend on the type and degree of loss.

-After your hearing has been thoroughly evaluated, Dr. Venkatesh will discuss the risks and benefits of each treatment option and help you make the decision that is right for you.
+After your hearing has been thoroughly evaluated, the doctors will discuss the risks and benefits of each treatment option and help you make the decision that is right for you.

-If you are concerned about hearing loss, please contact our office to arrange an appointment with Dr. Venkatesh.
+If you are concerned about hearing loss, please contact our office to arrange an appointment with Dr. Venkatesh, or Dr. Mcgrath.
 We look forward to helping you hear more clearly!